renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 * After step 6: The password is entered into the appropriate field.
 * After step 7: The user is successfully registered and redirected to the "My Account" page.
 * After step 8: The browser is closed.

+### Test 2
+### Title: Verify that an error message appears when trying to register without providing an email address.

+#### Steps:
+* Open the Chrome browser.
+* Maximize the window.
+* Navigate to the website: https://fakestore.testelka.pl/
+* Locate and click the "My Account" link.
+* Locate the "Password" field and enter a password.
+* Locate and click the "Register" button.
+* Close the browser.

+#### Expected Results:
+After clicking the "Register" button, an error message requesting the email address should appear.

+### Test 3
+### Title: Verify that an error message appears when trying to register without providing a password.

+#### Steps:
+* Open the Chrome browser.
+* Maximize the window.
+* Navigate to the website: https://fakestore.testelka.pl/
+* Locate and click the "My Account" link.
+* Locate the "Email Address" field and enter a valid email address.
+* Locate and click the "Register" button.
+* Close the browser.

+#### Expected Results:
+After clicking the "Register" button, an error message requesting the password should appear.

 ---

 ### Test Case: Login Functionality
 ### ID: 002

+### Test 1, 2, 3
 ### Title: Verify if a user can successfully log in using correct login credentials.